SEO 101– Your Ultimate SEO Handbook For 2022

 Not only does it improve the user experience as they know what to expect from your website or blog post by glancing at the URL but it also improves your site’s visibility.
 Similarly, the relevance of your URL structure through keywords does play a significant role in increasing the domain authority of your page.

 4. Focus on Video Content

-Based on a report by Cisco, visual content like videos will contribute to 82% of the total web traffic by 2022.
-If that is not a strong enough reason for you to start creating visual content in 2021, we can still convince you.
+Based on a report by Cisco, visual content like videos will contribute to 82% of the total web traffic in this year.
+If that is not a strong enough reason for you to start creating visual content in 2022, we can still convince you.